 - Support for older children, ages 6 to 13, who may need before/after-school or other care, through an annual tax-free subsidy of $750 per child

 On this page:

 Eligibility to Participate

-The subsidy is administered through a University employee’s dependent care flexible spending account (FSA).
+The subsidy is administered through a University employee’s Dependent Care FSA.
 To be eligible for the subsidy, you must:

 - Be classified as a regular benefits-eligible Syracuse University faculty or staff member eligible to participate in the University’s Dependent Care FSA.

 - Be unmarried or, based on IRS rules for Dependent Care FSAs, have a spouse/partner who is:

 - Employed at least part-time;